demianrasko/Dynamics-365-Workflow-Tools/docs/JSONParser.md

 This step allows you to get any string value from a JSON. this method uses JSON.NET library (https://www.newtonsoft.com) and this method: https://www.newtonsoft.com/json/help/html/SelectToken.htm

-For using this activity you mus access here and select JSON Parser action:
+For using this activity you must access here and select JSON Parser action:

 ![](JSONParser1.png)